Optimal switching strategies for navigation in stochastic settings: Analysis of the model and results

 \subsection{Non-instantaneous reorientations}

 When a beetle reorients its direction, a finite amount of time is required to operate such correction.
 So far, we have assumed that the reorientations are instantaneous and we have described this time delay with the effective cost $x_c$.
 Here, we show that our results can be extended to a model where the correction mechanism is explicitly described.
+This model will allow us to determined the fraction of the total time spent in the reorientation phase as a function of the noise level.

-We assume that the animal can switch between two navigation modes: an attention mode and a speed mode.
-In the first, the agent moves at low speed $v_1$ but the direction $\theta(t)$ evolves according to
+We assume that the agent can switch between two navigation modes: an attention mode and a speed mode.
+In the first, it moves at low speed $v_1$ but the direction $\theta(t)$ evolves according to

 where $a>0$ is the magnitude of the correcting drift and $\eta(t)$ is as before Gaussian white noise with rotational diffusion constant $D$.
 The drift continuously steers the angle $\theta$ towards the preferred direction.
 In the second mode, the agent moves at higher speed $v_0>v_1$ but has no control over its direction, which evolves as $\dot{\theta}(t)\!=\!\eta(t)$.
 We do not consider the cost of switching from one mode to the other.
 The goal is to maximize the displacement $\langle x(t_f)\rangle$.